 Smart speakers, virtual assistants or smart home speakers, whatever name you decide to call them, they're pretty cool, unbelievably handy and aren't going anywhere anytime soon.

-Each of the speakers in our guide below has something called an artificial intelligence (or AI) inside of them.
+So take a look at our guide below and find one that suits your current set-up, your budget and the aesthetics of your home - each of the speakers in our guide below has something called an artificial intelligence (or AI) inside of them.
 All of the tasks above (and many, many more) are carried out with help from the AI and without it, the Amazon Echo, Google Home and Apple HomePod would just be regular old speakers.

 All of the smart speakers below are more than capable of making your smart home smarter, playing tunes and keeping tabs on your family.

-Remember: Be sure to keep checking back, as we'll be updating this list with the best smart speakers, as well as the top rumors of the new speakers to expect soon at the end.
+Not seeing the perfect speaker for you at this current junction?
+Don't worry.
+Be sure to keep checking back, as we'll be updating this list with the best smart speakers, as well as the top rumors of the new speakers to expect soon at the end.

 Superb sound, so-so smart speaker